All Episodes

 Nintendo?

-Well, yeah, the company that develops it.
+Well, yeah, the company that developed it.

 There was another game that I can't remember.

-I I know just so you're saying that Nintendo I I got a little bit of a start on this.
+Okay, I got a little bit of a start on this.

-Uh, thank you for the call.
+Thank you for the call.

-And then I'm gonna try to find out what in the world is so interested in interesting about doing this.
+I want to get a little bit more, and then I'm going to try to find out what in the world is so interesting about doing this.

-He initially said, Well, the old game I got started with because my kids were into it, but now he's into it himself.
+He initially said, well, the old game I got started with because my kids were into it, but now he's into it himself.

 The stops are here.